K-pop boy band BTS faces boycott calls in China over Korean War comment

 “Although the BTS comment was as apolitical as it gets, these South Korean companies could not but fear repercussions given the fierce Korea boycotts in China following the 2017 Thaad row,” said Sung Tae-yoon, an economics professor at Yonsei University in Seoul.

-Dorothy Solinger, professor emeritus of political science at the University of California Irvine, said part of the backlash was likely due to the view in China that they had sacrificed for North Korea in the war.
+Dorothy Solinger, professor emeritus of political science at the University of California Irvine, said part of the backlash was likely due to the view in China that the country had sacrificed for North Korea in the war.

 “The Chinese leadership called upon Chinese soldiers to suffer and die for the sake of the Korean people,” she said.
 “What the band said sounds as if both nations were equally under attack.”